 Throughout the 35 coastal kilometers of Llanes, they await an unusual density of villages, and a gritty routine with statistically probable creeks every thousand meters.

-In coves such as Buelna, in the easternmost corner of the Llanisca coast, or that of "Gulpiyuri", near the central village of Naves, the sea is almost an error.
+In coves such as Buelna, in the easternmost corner of the Llanisca coast, or "Gulpiyuri", near the central village of Naves, the sea is almost a mistake.
 The latter has been declared a natural monument.
-If the bather comes at low tide, he will not find more than a trail of sand surrounded by crags.
-But the tide rises and through the cracks of its natural enclosure it creeps into the water until it turns the sand into an exotic pool in the middle of the meadow.
+If the swimmer comes at low tide, he will find only a trail of sand surrounded by rocks.
+But the tide rises and through the cracks of its natural enclosure it stealthily enters the water until it turns the sand into an exotic pool in the middle of the meadow.

 LThe length of the beaches varies from the 20 meters of the Villanueva, to the 1200 of San Antolín.
 The large thickness can be called coves strictly, and do not exceed the 150 meters in length, although we are also older, such as Vidiago 200 meters, Toró: 220, Andrín: 240, Barro: 250 (one of the busiest in summer), Toranda (European blue flag): 300, Ballota: 350, Cue: 380, Palombina: 300, Borizu: 400, Torimbia (for the practitioners of nudism, of extraordinary beauty): 500, EL Portiello de San Martín: 750